 In the lower left you can see the tailend of a fireball.
 This one was very bright and colorful, unfortunately it was just out of the frame.
 A second smaller meteor followed just behind it.
 The brightest star near the center is Vega in the constellation Lyra.

 "The Lyrid meteor shower consists of remnants of Comet C/1861 G1 (Thatcher).
-The orbit of this comet appears to lie in the constellation Lyra, close to the border of Hercules; hence these meteors are called the Lyrids." - PrimitiveJim.com Photography & Fine Art by Jim Hall
+The orbit of this comet appears to lie in the constellation Lyra, close to the border of Hercules; hence these meteors are called the Lyrids." - PrimitiveJim.com Live Music Photography & Fine Art Jim Hall

 Viewing conditions were pretty spectacular for this years Lyrid Meteor shower, moonless (new moon) and cloud free.

 I happened to be in Valdosta where the light pollution was minimal so I was able to catch a few on camera.

 Missed the apex which was Saturday night, but I was able to see quite a few meteors throughout the early morning hours of Sunday the 23rd.